lucapette/website/content/writing/utility-modules-arent-useful.md

 suggestion is to [prefer duplication over the wrong abstraction](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

-Meaning that if a function it's used only once or twice, I don't mind getting rid of the abstraction all together and copy back the code where it's used.
+Meaning that if a function is used only once or twice, I don't mind getting rid of the abstraction all together and copy back the code where it's used.

 You will also run into some functions that are used a lot but have nothing to do with each other.
 That is the "core" problem of having introduced a catch-all